Echoes in Eternity

-Echoes in Eternity is the 13th album by the American hardcore band Agnostic Front, it was released on November 7, 2025, via Reigning Phoenix Music.
-This is the first album to feature drummer Danny Lamagna and guitarist Craig Silverman.
+Echoes in Eternity is the 13th studio album by American hardcore band Agnostic Front, released on November 7, 2025 via Reigning Phoenix Music.
+It is the band's first album with drummer Danny Lamagna.

 Overview

 Echoes in Eternity is the band's first album release in six years, due in part to lead singer Roger Miret's cancer diagnosis in 2021.
-In an interview Miret commented on the album stating: "I'm excited for our new release, 'Echoes in Eternity'.
-We have always taken risks, never followed the pack and are really proud of how the album turned out.
+In an interview, Miret commented on the album, stating: "We have always taken risks, never followed the pack and are really proud of how the album turned out.
 The songs feel fresh, and the lyrics are current and personal.
 It's an attestment to our longevity, dedication, and leading the forefront in our genre.
 What we do in life now 'Echoes in Eternity' and it shows."

 The first single, "Way of War", was released on September 23, 2025.
 Following the song's release, Miret commented: "The track is very much a sign of the times!
 How the corrupt politicians greed pulls us and many other nations into senseless wars."
 The second single, "Matter of Life & Death", was released on October 14 and features a collaboration with Darryl McDaniels of Run-DMC.
 The song was accompanied with a music video in which McDaniels was also featured.

 The full album, their debut on Reigning Phoenix Music, was released on November 7.
 Four days later, the group debuted the music video for the song "Sunday Matinee".
 Miret stated the song is a celebration of "the gathering of friends, families and the joyous times when we all looked forward to our Sunday Matinee, particularly during the classic CBGB era."

 The band announced an East Coast tour beginning in December 2025 alongside Raw Brigade and Violent.
 In February 2026, they will go on a European tour in support of the album.

+On July 23, 2026, an additional music video was released for the song "Divided."

+Writing and lyrics

+In an interview with Blabbermouth lead singer Roger Miret spoke on the albums lyrical themes:

+Well, lyrically wise, I do speak about sociopolitical stuff, which is stuff that goes around me on a day-to-day basis.
+I speak about overcoming oppression.
+So during the making of this album, we all experienced that — between [2019's] 'Get Loud!' and this album, we all experienced what you call the pandemic, and everybody lost two years of their life.
+Those two years of your life, you could just erase 'em.
+You didn't do anything.
+You just sat around and got on your computer and you couldn't go anywhere, you couldn't do nothing, you couldn't travel.
+So that's two years waste of life.
+I mean, during those two years I was writing little things, of course, and then I got hit with cancer, and I was writing little things, of course.